-Once in the residents' car park, proceed to your dedicated secure double garage.
+Once in the residents' car park, proceed to your dedicated car space.
 It is recommended that you do not leave any proximity fobs in your car when unattended.
 Please do not attempt to enter or exit the car park while the door is in motion.
-The door will automatically close following a pre-determined time lapse.
+The door will automatically close following a pre-determined time lapse and after each vehicle.
+For security reasons the garage door is a single vehicle entry.
+DO NOT follow another vehicle.
+You MUST activate your remote prior to entering the basement.